adobe/adobe-photoshop-api-sdk/README.md

  1. AWS Secret access key
  1. Default region (choose a region closest to you for faster processing)
  1. Default output format: NONE
- 1. Test AWS CLI: Run the follwing command `aws s3 ls` to verify everything is configured correctly.
+ 1. Test AWS CLI: Run the following command `aws s3 ls` to verify everything is configured correctly.
 The command should return a list of your available buckets.

 #### Download this project